Ricardosc97/T-PIE/README.md

     )
 ```

-It is proposed to add the MCC metric to the results.
+It is proposed to add the MCC metric to the results, being one of the most balanced metric.
 The output after testing the model showed below

 ```
 DATALOADER:0 TEST RESULTS